SteelCompendium/data-md-dse/Bestiary/Demon Remasch.md

   target: One creature or object
 - name: Grasping Shadow
   type: Maneuver
-  roll: 5 VP
   keywords:
   - Magic
   - Ranged
   distance: Ranged 10
   target: Self
-  effect: The remasch can teleport 2 squares then use Abyssal Strike.
+  effect: 'The remasch can teleport 2 squares then use Abyssal Strike. '
+weakness: Holy 3

 ~~~